kqr/qweyboard/README.md

                     | E |
                     |   |
       _  _  P  K  I | _ | O  K  P  _  _  _   BS
-      _  F  T  J  O | U | I  J  T  F  _  _    \
+      _  F  T  J  O | U | I  J  T  F  _  _    _
       Z  S  C  R  E | A | E  R  C  S  Z     RET
          _  _  L  N | Y | N  L  _  _  _
                   NOSPACE

-When talking about the key on the left side that on its own represents the letter T, I will simply write LT.
-Similarly, RC refers to the key on the right half which produces the letter C. The middle key A is MA, and so on.

 When typing on the Qweyboard, you will be typing what is practically "one syllable at a time".
-So, to write the word "tan", you press the keys LT MA RN.
+So, to write the word "tan", you press the left T-key, the middle A key, and the right N key.
 These keys can be pressed in any order; the output will be the order in which they appear on the Qweyboard.
-You can even press all three keys simultaneously, if your keyboard supports it!
+You can even press all three keys simultaneously, if your physical keyboard supports it!

 A more complicated word like "snails" follows a similar principle.
 Divide the word up according to left/middle/right halves, and you get

     Word:   S N |    A   | I L S
                 |        |
     Half:  Left | Middle | Right
                 |        |
-    Keys: LS LN |   MA   | RI RL RS
+    Keys:   S N |    A   | I L S

 Again, these keys can be pressed in any order, or even simultaneously.
+What matters is that you press the L on the right side of the Qweyboard – or else you'll see it output "slnais".

 If you try this, you'll notice that the Qweyboard automatically puts a space after the word.
 With the Qweyboard, you don't have to type space yourself.
 It